hazeliscoding/quickbase-net/README.md

 ## 📋 Overview

-This repository contains C# utilities designed to simplify constructing requests for the QuickBase API and provide intuitive interfaces for building insert, update, delete, and query operations on QuickBase tables.
+QuickbaseNet is a versatile C# library designed to simplify and streamline interactions with the QuickBase API.
+Tailored for developers looking to efficiently perform CRUD operations and build complex queries, QuickbaseNet offers a set of intuitive tools including `QuickBaseCommandBuilder`, `QueryBuilder`, and `QuickbaseClient`.
+Whether you're managing database records or crafting detailed queries, QuickbaseNet enhances your experience with QuickBase tables through its fluent and user-friendly interfaces.

 ## ✨ Features